rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 Configured subscriptions have several characteristics distinguishing them from dynamic subscriptions, such as:

 - configured subscriptions are created, modified or deleted, by any configuration client with write permission on the subscription configuration.

+- configured subscription may reference a filter rather than define it inline as part of the subscription.
+Even for a referenced filter, the *subscription-started* and *subscription-modified* notifications always include the filter specification inline in the notification.

 - The lifetime of a configured subscription is tied to the configuration.
 I.e., if a valid and complete configuration exists for a subscription, then the publisher MUST attempt to connect to the receiver and honor the requirements of the subscription.
 In particular: